cloudfoundry/bosh-stemcells-ci/README.md

   --load-vars-from <( lpass show --notes "concourse:production pipeline:stemcell-new-dev-temp" )
 ```

+## docker images and vmware ofvtool
+when creating a new lts stemcell e.g: bionic, jammy etc
+you will need to create a folder and upload the appropiate ofvtool in to the gcp bucket `bosh-vmware-ovftool`
+`gsutil cp MY_OVFTOOL_FILE gs://bosh-vmware-ovftool/MYOS/`
+example:
+`gsutil cp VMware-ovftool-4.4.3-18663434-lin.x86_64.bundle gs://bosh-vmware-ovftool/jammy/`

 ## AWS

 Concourse will want to publish its artifacts.
 Create an IAM user with the [required policy](iam_policy.json).
 Create buckets for stemcells, then give it a public-read policy...